Philosophy

 Click Here

-[After reading this excerpt from Michael Guillen’s Five Equations that Changed the World, would you say that Newton truly loved his mother at the end?]
+[After reading this excerpt from Michael Guillen’s Five Equations that Changed the World, 1995, would you say that Isaac Newton action’s were motivated primarily by gift love?
+Keep in mind that, after his mother’s death, nothing remotely similar was ever recorded of him in his behaviour towards others.]

 The villagers were delighted and intrigued to hear that Newton was on his way from Cambridge to be with his ailing mother.
 Over the years, they had kept well informed of the strained goings-on at the Newton-Smith manor; now the gossips wondered whether finally there would be a reconciliation.